Emergency Dentist Longview, TX

 Knocked Out Tooth

 A knocked-out tooth requires immediate action for the highest chance of successful re-implantation.
 You should handle the tooth by the crown (not the root), rinse it gently with water, and try to reinsert it into the socket.
-If reinsertion is not possible, placing the tooth in a container of milk or saliva and seeking emergency dental care within 30 minutes is crucial.
+If reinsertion is not possible, placing the tooth in a container of saliva.

 Jaw Injury

 A jaw injury, which may include dislocation or fracture, requires urgent attention.
-Patients should stabilize the jaw with a bandage or handkerchief and seek immediate medical and dental care.
-Avoiding moving the jaw and applying a cold compress can help alleviate pain and reduce swelling.
+Stabilize the jaw with a bandage or handkerchief and seek immediate medical care.
+Do not move the jaw.
+Apply a cold compress to help alleviate pain and reduce swelling.